Podgora is a small coastal place of Makarska Riviera located south of Tucepi.

 Podgora is not only about the coast and beaches.
 If you like sightseeing, you will find the place interesting.

 The first written mention of Podgora dates from 1499.
 The archaeological excavations reveal that people lived there even during the Stone Age.
-During the Hellenic and Roman period, the place was inhabited by Illyrians.
+During the Hellenic and Roman periods, the place was inhabited by Illyrians.

 Church of the Immaculate Conception

 The church, located 100 metres away from the coast, features original modern architecture.
 It was built in the form of a tent, in the colour of concrete.
 That's why at first glance it may seem that the church is unfinished.